ericjorgensen/ericjorgensen/README.md

 I _really_ appreciate it when people disagree with me and I especially appreciate it when people share constructive feedback with me.
 Constructive feedback is a gift!

 ### I am honest and I trust by default
 I don’t play games, I don’t try to manipulate situations or people, and I won’t lie to you.
-You can also count on me to give you feedback when I see areas where you can improve.
+You can also count on me to give you feedback when I see areas where you can improve based on my own observations and signal I've gathered from the team.

-Further, I am not closely monitoring you on a day-to-day basis.
-I trust you to the do the job we’ve hired you to do and be accountable to the team.

 ### I care about you as a human being
 I got into management because I love coaching and helping people get the most out of their jobs and their careers, not to go on a power trip.
 To get the most out of our time together, I ask you to be honest with me about what you want and need from me.
 I will, in turn, be honest about what I want and need from you.